How to Get Help with your Mortgage During COVID-19

 This deadline only applies to borrowers with FHA, VA, or USDA mortgage loans.
 There is not currently a deadline to apply for a forbearance for borrowers with loans owned by Fannie Mae or Freddie Mac.
 Additionally, borrowers may always apply for a forbearance based on a temporary loss of employment income.
 There is no deadline for this type of forbearance.

-Sheriff sales have been on hold since that start of the pandemic, but are expected to resume in April 2021.
+Sheriff sales have been on hold since that start of the pandemic, but will be resuming on April 6, 2021.
 If you were facing a sheriff sale before the pandemic and have questions about whether your home is scheduled to be sold, please call the Save Your Home Philly Hotline.

 Save Your Home Philly Hotline